So you want to go to Guatemala… We’re all for it!

 Guatemala is another jewel on the Central American trail.
 There’s trekking, exploring ancient Mayan history, kicking back on a beach on the Pacific or Caribbean Coast, and so much more.

-There are high crime rates in Guatemala that don’t generally involve tourists.
+You have heard the rumours and are thinking why is Guatemala so dangerous?
+Well, the truth is there are high crime rates in Guatemala, however, this generally doesn’t involve tourists.
 But travel warnings and stats don’t paint a true picture of what it’s actually like.

 Most violent crime is gang-related i.e. only affects locals in certain areas.
 Tourists and toutist areas are rarely affected.
 That doesn’t mean you can travel around without a care in the world, however.